hrfee/jfa-go/CONTRIBUTING.md

-#### Translation
-Currently the admin page, account creation form and emails can be translated.
-Strings are defined in `lang/<admin/form/email>/<country-code>.json` (country code as in `en-us`, `fr-fr`, e.g).
-You can see the existing ones [here](https://github.com/hrfee/jfa-go/tree/main/lang).
-Make sure to define `name` in the `meta` section, and you can optionally add an `author` value there as well.
-If you can, make a pull request with your new file.
-If not, email me or create an issue.

 #### Code
 I use 4 spaces for indentation.
 Go should ideally be formatted with `goimports` and/or `gofmt`.
 I don't use a formatter on typescript, so don't worry about that.